Nerja: Sports

 Enrique López Cuenca Sports Stadium is a combined Rugby and Athletics stadium, home to the local rugby (union) side Club Nerja Rugby.
 Local semi-professional soccer team C.D Nerja (Club Deportivo Nerja) used to play at the stadium, but now have a purpose built ground behind the Medico.

-Sea-kayaking and scuba-diving are based at Burriana beach.

-Padel and tennis are based at Club de Tenis y Padel la Raqueta, a short walk from the centre of town.

 Public transport

 The closest airport to Nerja is Malaga-Costa del Sol Airport (AGP), which is 45 minute drive via A-7.

 Nerja is not integrated in the Málaga Metropolitan Transport Consortium.

 As well as two local bus routes, around town (from the Riú Mónica Hotel), there are buses from the top of the High Street by the Alsa ticket office to Málaga, Caves of Nerja, Frigiliana, Maro, Almuñécar, Vélez-Málaga, Torre del Mar, Granada, Córdoba, Seville, Almería and Motril.

 Media

 The town has a commercial Spanish-language pop radio station, Radio Nerja.

 Climate

-Nerja has a Mediterranean climate with mild winters (8°C–17°C) and hot, dry summers (20°C–30°C).
+Nerja has a Mediterranean climate with mild winters (8 °C–17 °C) and hot, dry summers (20 °C–30 °C).
 Winters are wetter, while summers are sunny with little rain.
 Average sunshine is 5–11 hours per day, depending on the season.